Faux Rook Piercing FAQ Info by APP Certified Piercers in NYC

 - The procedure involves a sharp pinch, followed by soreness that lasts for a few days to weeks.

-- Many find the faux-rook slightly less painful than a traditional rook piercing due to the difference in placement and cartilage thickness.
+- Many find the faux-rook slightly less painful than a traditional rook piercing because of its placement.

-A faux-rook piercing is typically rated between 4 and 6 out of 10 on the pain scale.
+The experience of pain is different for each individual.
+A faux-rook piercing is often rated between 4 and 6 out of 10 on the pain scale.
 The initial pinch may be sharp, followed by pressure and lingering soreness.

 - Yes, mild swelling is normal, especially in the first few weeks.

-- Avoid pressing on the area, sleeping on it, or using tight earbuds to reduce swelling.
+- Avoid pressing on the area, touching the piercing, or sleeping on it.

-- The standard gauge for a faux-rook piercing is typically 16g (1.2mm).
+- The standard gauge for a faux-rook piercing is typically 16g.

-- Some piercers may opt for 18g (1mm) depending on individual anatomy and jewelry preference.
+- Some piercers may opt for 18g or 14g depending on individual anatomy and jewelry preference.

 - It’s recommended to wait at least 6 to 12 months before changing jewelry.